Shivani180599/POETRY-GENERATION-USING-NLP/README.md

 present in the form of a text file.

-## Techstack
+#file references :

+1. Dataset : master_new.txt
+2. Model Development Code : model_development.ipynb

+#used Software and technology

    - Python
    - NLP
    - Keras
    - Machine Learning

-## Following are the file references :

-1. Dataset : master_new.txt
-2. Model Development Code : model_development.ipynb